The 27 worst cellulite myths

 Honey, fructose and the glycaemic index fallacy

-With a GI of 30-70, depending on variety, honey has somewhat lower glycaemic index than sugar (GI 63), however this is irrelevant as the detrimental effects of sugar are not mediated only by glycaemic index, but also via sheer calorie load and via the negative effects of fructose (a constituent of both honey and sugar) in insulin resistance, glycation and inflammation.
+With a GI of 30-70, depending on variety, honey has somewhat lower glycaemic index than sugar (GI 63), however this is irrelevant as the detrimental effects of sugar are not mediated only by glycaemic index, but also via sheer calorie load and via the negative effects of fructose (a constituent of both honey and sugar) in metabolic dysfunction, glycation and inflammation.

 Simply put, there is no such thing as "good sugar".
 Of course, very occasional intake of honey or other sweet treat such as chocolate, is absolutely fine, but regular consumption is clearly not a good idea, if you care about preventing skin aging, cardiovascular aging, diabetes, overweight, vision problems or tooth decay.
 And honey is every bit as bad as sugar for cellulite.

-20-24> Redundant cellulite myths, which thankfully nobody believes any more
+22-27/ Redundant cellulite myths, which thankfully nobody believes any more. or do they?

 Remember the MBTs, Reeboks and other embarrassingly ugly "cellulite trainers" with rocking soles that were supposed to "get rid of cellulite" and which were hugely popular and selling off the shelves for more than a decade?
 What happened to them?
 Thankfully, after a decade of hype nobody believes in that fad any more simply because it doesn't work.